seyhunsaral/zbrac/README.md

 `pip3 install zbrac` ( or `pip install zbrac` if pip is for Python 3)

+Then simply write `zbrac` on the command line interface.

 Please note that you might need to update your pip version before being able to download dependencies properly.
-You can update your pip verison with the following commend:
+You can update your pip verison with the following command:

 `pip3 install --upgrade pip`